RodionChachura/rm-on-steroids/README.md

-# Rodion's rm
+# rm-on-steroids

+>
-RRM is a rm for Unix-based systems with additional functionality
+RRM is a rm for Unix-based systems with additional functionality.
 ### Features:
  - removing files or directories
  - removing files by regex